jychoi-hpc/gx/geometry_module/README.md

 ## Running the module

-The only command line input is the VMEC equilibrium file, which must be in the *.nc format
+Back in the main geometry module directory, give ./convert_VMEC_to_GX, with the only command line input being the VMEC equilibrium file, which must be in the *.nc format
 ```
 ./convert_VMEC_to_GX [vmec_file.nc]
 ```